bryceshen1/Intro-to-Issues/.github/steps/3-leave-a-review.md

 ## Step 3: Assigning Issues

-Great job creating a new issue! :wave:
+Great job commenting on an issue! :wave:

 ### :busts_in_silhouette: What is Issue Assigning?